Dhanbad

-Dhanbad is the second-most populated city in the Indian state of Jharkhand after Jamshedpur.
-It ranks as the 42nd largest city in India and is the 33rd largest million-plus urban agglomeration in India.
-Dhanbad shares its land borders with Paschim Bardhaman district and Purulia district of West Bengal and Bokaro, Giridih and Jamtara districts of Jharkhand.
-The city is called the 'Coal Capital of India' for housing one of the largest coal mines of India.
-The prestigious institute, Indian School of Mines (now IIT Dhanbad) is situated in Dhanbad.
+Dhanbad is the second-most populated city in the Indian state of Jharkhand after Jamshedpur and a major financial hub of Jharkhand.
+In terms of economy, Dhanbad has the largest economy in the state of Jharkhand and it is often referred to as the 'Economic Capital of Jharkhand'.
+Dhanbad is also an emerging center for manufacturing industries.
+The Dhanbad district is known for its cultural heritage and has few tourist attractions, making it a well-rounded destination.
+Dhanbad ranks as the 39th largest city in India and is the 33rd largest million-plus urban agglomeration in India.
+The Dhanbad railway division generates the highest revenue in India.
+Dhanbad shares its land borders with the Paschim Bardhaman district and the Purulia district of West Bengal and Bokaro, and the Giridih and Jamtara districts of Jharkhand.
+The city is called the 'Coal Capital of India' for housing one of the largest coal mines in the country.
+The prestigious institute Indian School of Mines (now IIT Dhanbad) is situated in Dhanbad.
 Apart from coal, it has also grown in information technology.

-Dhanbad is the 96th fastest growing city of the world by the City Mayors Foundation.
+Dhanbad is the 96th fastest growing city in the world, according to the City Mayors Foundation.
 It is the 56th cleanest city of India, according to the 2019 Swachh Survekshan cleanliness survey.
 It showed a great change in the city which was considered the dirtiest city in the 2018 Swachh Survekshan.
 Dhanbad Municipal Corporation works for increasing green cover in the city.

+Dhanbad is suffering from a century old underground coal seam fire and that continues to burn relentlessly, causing land subsidence, landslides and severe environmental and health impacts.
+Harmful fumes coming out from the ground.
+Since colonial rule till date it can't be doused.
+Significant areas of Jharia coal belt area is fire affected, forcing the closure of a major railway line that was Dhanbad-Jharia-Pathardih line.
+Land subsidence is very common in the region, putting lives and homes at continuous risk.

-Among the rail divisions of Indian Railway, Dhanbad Rail Division is the second-largest in revenue generation after the Mumbai division.
-Dhanbad ranked as the top city in India with the highest 4G mobile phone network availability in India by a survey of Opensignal.
+Among the rail divisions of Indian Railway, Dhanbad Rail Division is the largest revenue generator.
+Dhanbad is ranked as the top city in India with the highest 4G mobile phone network availability in India by a survey of Opensignal.

+Dhanbad's economy revolves primarily around coal mining and related industries.
+It is home to several coal mines, including some of the largest in India.
+This extensive coal reserve has led to the establishment of various industries such as steel plants, power plants, and coal washeries, contributing significantly to the region's economic prosperity.